trisulnsm/dinodoc/trisuldocs/docs/ug/ha/index.md

 ## DR

 In this mode a separate Trisul instance is run in another data center.
-Then using Trisul’s built-in RSYNC based incremental backup solution the data is replicated continuously to the DR site.
+Then using Trisul’s built-inRSYNCbased incremental backup solution the data is replicated continuously to the DR site.

 The following diagram shows the working.